 Ecuador Drug Addiction

 Ecuador finds itself in a precarious position - literally.
-It is flanked on one side by the largest cocaine production country in the world - Colombia.
+It is flanked on one side by the largest cocaine producing country in the world - Colombia.
 And it is flanked on the other side by Bolivia, which has the dubious distinction of being one of the top coca leaf growing countries in the world.
 Understandably then, Ecuador has become a significant cocaine transit country.
 The FARC, the Revolutionary Armed Forces of Colombia, known to be heavily involved with drug trafficking and using these funds to finance their activities, controls part of the Colombia-Ecuador border.
 This zone is central to the FARC’s drug trafficking operations.
+While the main body of FARC has settled with the Colombian government, there is an off-shoot that is still active in this country.

 A growing quantity of drugs that arrive in Portugal and Spain, ultimately destined for other European cities, originated in Ecuador.
 Drugs are frequently transported north through Ecuador’s Pacific waters, with precursor chemicals used in the production of narcotics coming back on the return trip.